Nintendo Switch 2: Rumors and everything we know about the next console

 Fan-made Nintendo Switch 2 concepts

 Of course, everyone has different ideas about what the next Switch iteration should look like and there are people out there who have created phenomenal concept ideas for it.
-Here are some of the most impressive ones.
+Here are some of the most impressive Switch 2 concepts.

 CURVED labs gives us a taste of Switch 2 that offers a touchpad in place of a D-Pad, Joy-Cons that slide down to become longer, and a USB-C port coming out of the back of the unit rather than underneath it.
 Perhaps my favorite thing is the built-in screen cover that wraps around the display.